Konrad Pesudovs: Professional career

 He was also a Visiting Professor, School of Optometry and Ophthalmology and Eye Hospital, Wenzhou Medical College, Key Laboratory of Vision Science, Ministry of Health P.R.
 China, Wenzhou, Zhejiang, China.
-He sits on 3 journal editorial boards: Journal of Refractive Surgery, Journal of Cataract & Refractive Surgery, and Ophthalmic and Physiological Optics (2020-) having previously sat on 6 others: Archives of Medical Science (2007-2013), Clinical & Experimental Optometry (2007-2017), The Open Translational Medicine Journal (2008-2014), Journal of Optometry (2008-2016), Ophthalmic and Physiological Optics (2010-2015) and Optometry and Vision Science (2010-2015).
-He was Chairman of the Board of Administration of the National Vision Research Institute (2015-2016).
-He was a member of the Governing Council of the Australian College of Optometry (2010-2020), serving as president from 2016 to 2020.
-He also served as a member of the Steering Committee for the Australian College of Optometry Ocular Therapeutics Course (2011-2012).
-He has previously served as a state councilor of the Australian Optometrical Association (1992-1996) and the Contact Lens Society of Australia (1993-2000) including 3 years as President (1994-1996).
-He has been a Committee Member of the Publications Committee for the Association for Research in Vision and Ophthalmology (2012-2014) and was a member of the International Consortium for Health Outcomes Measurement (ICHOM) Health Outcomes Measurement for Cataract Surgery working group.
+He sits on 3 journal editorial boards: Journal of Refractive Surgery, Journal of Cataract & Refractive Surgery, and Ophthalmic and Physiological Optics (2020-) having previously sat on 6 others: Archives of Medical Science (2007–2013), Clinical & Experimental Optometry (2007–2017), The Open Translational Medicine Journal (2008–2014), Journal of Optometry (2008–2016), Ophthalmic and Physiological Optics (2010–2015) and Optometry and Vision Science (2010–2015).
+He was Chairman of the Board of Administration of the National Vision Research Institute (2015–2016).
+He was a member of the Governing Council of the Australian College of Optometry (2010–2020), serving as president from 2016 to 2020.
+He also served as a member of the Steering Committee for the Australian College of Optometry Ocular Therapeutics Course (2011–2012).
+He has previously served as a state councillor of the Australian Optometrical Association (1992–1996) and the Contact Lens Society of Australia (1993–2000) including 3 years as President (1994–1996).
+He has been a Committee Member of the Publications Committee for the Association for Research in Vision and Ophthalmology (2012–2014) and was a member of the International Consortium for Health Outcomes Measurement (ICHOM) Health Outcomes Measurement for Cataract Surgery working group.

 Pesudovs is trained in Contact Lenses (under AJ Phillips).